Fnirsi 2C53P 50-MHz Dual-Channel Oscilloscope (Review)

 4.5-Digit Multimeter

 The multimeter starts up in auto mode.
 In this mode, it decides all by itself what it thinks it should measure.
 This works for AC & DC voltage, resistance and continuity, but it didn’t detect a capacitor or a diode.
 To select a mode yourself, tap the ‘Gear’ button.
 The Function button works too.The display consists of a large value (1,9999 counts), a semi-analog bar graph and an oscilloscope-like trend window with minimum and maximum values.
 Up to five measurements of any type can be stored on the screen too.
-Therefore, you can e.g. record a resistance value, the voltage over it and the current through it without needing to write anything down.
+Therefore, you can e.g., record a resistance value, the voltage over it and the current through it without needing to write anything down.

 Colors

 As I mentioned at the beginning of this review, the sockets for the multimeter are all blue.
-However, the multimeter tells you how to connect the probes by placing a red and black dot on the right of the screen in the order of the sockets.
+However, the multimeter tells you how to connect the probes by placing a red and blue (for black) dot on the right of the screen in the order of the sockets.
 Note that, for the multimeter, I preferred the yellow color theme as it greatly improves the readability of the ‘analog’ scale.
 Subscribe

 Tag alert: Subscribe to the tag Multimeters and you will receive an e-mail as soon as a new item about it is published on our website!
 Precision